nicolasduarterj/fso-exercises/part0/exercise-0.5.md

     server-->>browser: Json with the notes
     deactivate server

-    Note right of browser: Browser executes callbac and renders the notes
+    Note right of browser: Browser executes callback and renders the notes
 ```